matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 ### Inheritance

-- It is when an object or a class are based on another object or class.
+- It is when an object, or a class are based on another object or class.
 - When a class is “inherited” from another class, it means that the inherited class (also called subclass, or child class) contains all the characteristics of the superclass (parent class), but can also contain new properties:
-    - Class Watch , you can inherit from that class to get a class PocketWatch.
+    - Class Watch, you can inherit from that class to get a class PocketWatch.
     - A pocket watch is still a watch, it just has some additional features.

 ### Polymorphism